Knlsharma/karate/.github/CONTRIBUTING.md

    - Follow the coding style used in the package.
    - If possible try to add a unit test that checks the new code.
    - If a relevant issue already exists, discuss on the issue and make sure that the admins are okay with your approach.
-   - If no relevant issue exists, open a new issue and discuss.
+   - If no relevant issue exists, steps to [submit an issue](https://github.com/intuit/karate/wiki/How-to-Submit-an-Issue) and discuss.

      **Note:** Please proceed with a Pull Request only after the project admins or owners are okay with your approach.
 It'd be sad if your Pull Request (and your hard work) isn't accepted just because it isn't ideologically compatible.